qualtrak/docs-data-connector-api/documentation/source/api-getrecordingsforusers.rst

 :ref:`SearchCriteria-label`
 ===========================

-The Search Criteria is a filter that is to be applied yours recordings.
+The Search Criteria is a filter that is to be applied to your recordings.
 If called from the Evaluation form, it is possible that no filter is supplied.
 If however, it is called from the **Schedule** then there will always be at least 2 criteria.